Love Won Out

-Love Won Out, later known as True Story, was an ex-gay ministry launched by Focus on the Family in 1998.
+Love Won Out was an ex-gay ministry launched in 1998 by Focus on the Family.
+It was taken over by Exodus International in 2009 and then became defunct when Exodus International was disbanded in 2013.

+History

+Love Won Out was launched by Focus on the Family in 1998.
 It was founded by John Paulk.
 Its website's stated purpose was "to exhort and equip Christian churches to respond in a Christ-like way to the issue of homosexuality."
 The mission statement read, "To provide a Christ-centered, comprehensive conference which will enlighten, empower and equip families, church and youth leaders, educators, counselors, policy-makers, and the gay community on the truth about homosexuality and its impact on culture, family, and youth."
 Love Won Out was sold to a former affiliate Exodus International as a downsizing measure of Focus on the Family.
 In 2012, Exodus International also presented the conferences under the name True Story.
 On June 19, 2013, Exodus International President Alan Chambers announced the board of directors had voted unanimously to disband and close.
 Alan Chambers offered an apology to the gay community and reversed his stance on the past teachings of Exodus International's ministry.